"Where words fail, music speaks." - Hans Christian Andersen

 Equally, we believe the opportunity to perform is essential in developing confidence and proficiency.
 Therefore several performances are strategically scheduled throughout the year, where pupils can play and sing before an audience.

-Units of work are based around a focus song.
+Units of work are based around the ukulele.
 Engaging and fun lessons are delivered by enthusiastic specialists who also provide our classroom teachers essential CPD.
-In each unit, pupils build on knowledge weekly and then yearly, enhancing the skills and understanding to listen, discuss, critique, play, perform, sing and compose.
+In each unit, pupils build on knowledge weekly and then yearly, enhancing their skills.
+Lessons are characterised by pupils listening, discussing, critiquing, playing, performing, singing and composing.
 Where possible cross -curricular links enrich their learning both in music and other subjects.

 Enthusiastic pupils are also able to access extra provision including our school choir, band or additional instrument tuition for free.
 We strongly believe all pupils should be able to access these regardless of background or circumstances.